korningf/cso-git/README.md

 .

-For this reason, though we may havee a user-space install, we want it to live in `c:\git`.
+For this reason, though we may have user-space install, we still want it to live in `c:\git`.

 Depending on the institution or individual, we may have admin rights for the installation.